-30-Heiden clay, 3 to 5 percent slopes.
+31-Heiden clay, 2 to 5 percent slopes, eroded.
 This deep, well drained, gently sloping soil is on uplands.
+Most areas are rilled and have shallow gullies that are 100 to 200 feet apart.
 Slopes are convex.
-Areas are long and narrow and range from 5 to 20 acres in size.
+Areas are long and narrow and range from 10 to about 80 acres in size.

-The surface layer of this soil, to a depth of 20 inches, is dark grayish brown, moderately alkaline clay.
-Between depths of 20 and 41 inches is olive, moderately alkaline clay.
-The underlying layer, to a depth of 80 inches, is yellow, moderately alkaline clay that has olive yellow mottles.
+This soil has a surface layer of dark grayish brown, moderately alkaline clay about 17 inches thick.
+Between depths of 17 and 43 inches is grayish brown, moderately alkaline clay.
+The underlying layer is light yellowish brown, moderately alkaline clay.

 This soil is difficult to work.
 When wet, it is sticky and plastic; when dry, it is hard and clods when plowed.
 Dense plowpan layers are common in cultivated areas.
-The permeability is very slow, and the available water capacity is high.
+Permeability is very slow, and available water capacity is high.
 The root zone is deep, but penetration by roots is slow.
-Runoff is slow.
+Runoff is rapid.
 The hazard of water erosion is moderately severe.